 Idan was also the key figure behind Qoros, Israel Corporation’s joint venture with Chinese auto manufacturer Chery Automobile, to develop the first car made to Western specifications aimed at a domestic Chinese audience.

-Idan Ofer’s success is built on his vision and passion as a global entrepreneur to build companies that address some of our most pressing challenges.
-Better Place, the electric vehicle infrastructure company, is testimony to Idan's belief in the importance of developing viable technological solutions to global environmental problems.
-He is also one of the co-founders of the Carbon War Room, a Washington, D.C.-based initiative focused on market-driven solutions to climate change and the development of a carbon-neutral economy.
+Idan’s success as a global entrepreneur is built on his vision and passion to build companies that address some of our most pressing challenges.
+Better Place, the electric vehicle infrastructure company he also founded, is testimony to Idan's belief in the importance of developing viable technological solutions to global environmental problems.

-For the majority of her career Marieke van Schaik (1970) has worked for a company – a social enterprise – that combines passion and professionalism in working for a better world.
-Having a continuous position at the Dutch Charity Lotteries since 2000 has enabled Marieke to make a significant contribution to its growth – developing and implementing a strategic vision on how to best spend the ever growing charity funds as well as dealing with the demands of an ever growing and more influential company.
+For the majority of her career Marieke van Schaik has worked for a company – a social enterprise – that combines passion and professionalism in pursuit of a better world.
+Holding a continuous position at the Dutch Charity Lotteries since 2000, Marieke has contributed significantly to the Lottery’s growth by developing and implementing a strategic vision on how to best spend the charity’s ever-growing funds while simultaneously dealing with the demands of an expanding and increasinly influential company.

-Since 2009 Marieke is one of the three managing directors of the Dutch Charity Lotteries, responsible for charities, communications, finance and human resources.
-Holding a degree in International Relations from the University of Amsterdam, she worked as a project manager in DOEN Foundation before joining the newly set up charity department of the Dutch Charity Lotteries in 2000.
-After various positions in the department she became head of the team in 2006 and led it to where it is today: managing relations with hundreds of organisations receiving or wishing to receive lottery funding, implementing the application, monitoring and evaluation process and organising communications and events on charity issues.
+Since 2009 Marieke has served as one of the three managing directors of the Dutch Charity Lotteries, responsible for charities, communications, finance, and human resources.
+Holding a degree in International Relations from the University of Amsterdam, she worked as a project manager in DOEN Foundation before joining the newly set-up charity department of the Dutch Charity Lotteries in 2000.
+After various positions in the department she became head of the team in 2006 and led it to where it is today: managing relations with hundreds of organizations receiving or wishing to receive lottery funding, implementing the application, monitoring and evaluation process and organizing communications and events on charity issues.